 If EDP1815 is approved for the treatment of COVID-19, Evelo could rapidly scale its manufacturing to supply the drug at a reasonable cost.
 Additionally, if the COVID-19 trial is successful, the Company plans to investigate EDP1815 as a potential therapy for other diseases, such as influenza, in which cytokine storm and hyperinflammation play a role.

-About TACTIC-E TACTIC-E is a platform Phase 2/3 trial in the UK that targets patients hospitalised with COVID-19 who are at high-risk of progression to the intensive care unit (ICU) and/or death.
+TACTIC-E is a platform Phase 2/3 trial in the UK that targets patients hospitalised with COVID-19 who are at high-risk of progression to the intensive care unit (ICU) and/or death.
 TACTIC-E will evaluate unlicensed drugs and novel combinations of licensed drugs with sufficient pre-clinical and clinical data to suggest a positive benefit-risk ratio in the treatment of COVID-19.

-Update on EDP1815-205 In addition to the TACTIC-E trial, an Investigational New Drug (IND) application has been submitted for an Evelo-sponsored Phase 2 clinical trial, EDP1815-205, evaluating the safety and efficacy of EDP1815 for the treatment of hospitalised patients with newly diagnosed COVID-19 at Robert Wood Johnson University Hospital in New Brunswick, NJ.
+In addition to the TACTIC-E trial, an Investigational New Drug (IND) application has been submitted for an Evelo-sponsored Phase 2 clinical trial, EDP1815-205, evaluating the safety and efficacy of EDP1815 for the treatment of hospitalised patients with newly diagnosed COVID-19 at Robert Wood Johnson University Hospital in New Brunswick, NJ.
 On June 17, the US Food and Drug Administration (FDA) issued a clinical hold letter directing Evelo to make certain revisions to the protocol for the trial, including alterations to the inclusion criteria for enrollment.
 The Company intends to amend the protocol to address the FDA’s comments and, provided the FDA agrees that the issues are adequately addressed, anticipates initiating the trial in July 2020, with data in 4Q 2020.

-About Evelo Biosciences Evelo Biosciences is a clinical stage biotechnology company developing oral biologics that act on SINTAX™, the small intestinal axis, with systemic therapeutic effects.
+Evelo Biosciences is a clinical stage biotechnology company developing oral biologics that act on SINTAX™, the small intestinal axis, with systemic therapeutic effects.
 SINTAX plays a central role in governing the immune, metabolic and neurological systems.
 The company’s first product candidates are pharmaceutical preparations of single strains of microbes selected for defined pharmacological properties.
 Evelo’s therapies have the potential to be effective, safe, and affordable medicines to improve the lives of people with inflammatory diseases and cancer.

 Evelo currently has four product candidates in development: EDP1815, EDP1867, and EDP2939 for the treatment of inflammatory diseases, and EDP1503 for the treatment of cancer.
 Evelo is advancing additional product candidates in other disease areas.